Part 1 of 3 - How digital enables growth in Insurance and the considerations required

 Digital capability remains a key investment area for Insurers seeking to achieve their strategic goals

-In the first of a series of insights on what digital transformation means for Insurance firms, Managing Consultant and industry expert Mike Kingston, gives us an overview of the challenges and talking points within the industry.
+In the first of a series of three insights on what digital transformation means for Insurance firms, Managing Consultant and industry expert Mike Kingston, gives us an overview of the challenges and talking points within the industry.

 Opportunities for growth